18 Pages

 Knowledge of 'best practices in the industry

 Evaluation of personal skills is highly relevant to a high-performance organization.
-HR personnel's in Unilever recognize this and incorporate such assessments to achieve the performance benchmarks.
-In a personal skills audit, a Unilever employee understands her strength, opportunity and needs to work towards an healthy work environment.
-At Unilever this helps in charting out the career path of each employee and provides a growth opportunity within and outside the organization.
+HR personnel in Unilever recognize this and incorporate such assessments to achieve the performance benchmarks.
+In a personal skills audit, a Unilever employee understands her strengths, and opportunities and needs to work towards a healthy work environment.
+At Unilever, this helps in charting out the career path of each employee and provides a growth opportunity within and outside the organization.

 Personal skills assessment would vary from role to role, industry to industry.
-An HR Manager in Unilever would list her personal skills in terms of self-development, goals and competencies, technical skills and so on.
+An HR manager at Unilever would list her skills in terms of self-development, goals and competencies, technical skills and so on.
 An analysis of strength includes detailing out of the advantages she has with regards to skills, certifications, education, and connections, for advancing the growth path.
 Personal resources and achievements made in different careers and personal aspects should come into a strength assessment.
-The values and beliefs of these personnel's also list out as a strength while doing a personal skill assessment.
-Likewise, weaknesses of the manager are also crucial in making improvements.
-Weaknesses should be both self-identified and seeked out as criticisms and recommendations from other personals, like personnel's higher in the work hierarchy or colleagues.
+The values and beliefs of these personnel's also listed as a strength while doing a personal skill assessment.
+Likewise, the weaknesses of the manager are also crucial in making improvements.
+Weaknesses should be both self-identified and sought out as criticisms and recommendations from other personnel, like personnel higher in the work hierarchy or colleagues.
 One should be able to identify the tasks and activities one tends to ignore and feel less confident about including work habits and personality traits that impact negatively on the work culture.
-At Unilever this is examined both as an internal and external approach to personal skills assessment.
+At Unilever, this is examined both as an internal and external approach to personal skills assessment.

-Opportunity audits are very key to Unilever HR personals as this gives out tangible, achievable goals for each employee in the team.
-Opportunity to learn could be educational, cultural, physical, technological, or organizational in nature.
+Opportunity audits are very key to Unilever HR personnel as they give out tangible, achievable goals for each employee in the team.
+Opportunities to learn could be educational, cultural, physical, technological, or organizational.
 Learning a new technology to a new analytics software is listed in the opportunity assessment.
-Through such evaluations individuals understand what exactly is required for them to advance in the organization and the industry overall.
-To conclude evaluation skills, contribute towards high-performance work culture by being goal-oriented, and not just organizational goals, but the specific needs and requirements of personals in the company.
+Through such evaluations, individuals understand what exactly is required for them to advance in the organization and the industry overall.
+To conclude evaluation skills, contribute towards ighigh-performanceork culture by being goal-oriented, and not just organizational goals, but the specific needs and requirements of personnel in the company.

 Professional Development Plan